Professional Trail Crew

-For five years now, the Gunnison Trails’ Professional Trail Crew has dedicated long hours to building and maintaining fun, sustainable singletrack in the Gunnison Valley.
-Since 2016, we have employed young people from the community and beyond to assist our federal partners at the US Forest Service and the Bureau of Land Management in addressing trail building and maintenance needs on the public lands that are so integral to our local community.
+For seven years now, the Gunnison Trails’ Professional Trail Crew has been hard at work building and maintaining our local singletrack trails.
+Since 2016, we have employed young people from the community and beyond to assist our partners at the US Forest Service, the Bureau of Land Management, Gunnison County, the City of Gunnison and Western Colorado University in addressing trail building and maintenance needs on the public and municipal lands that are so integral to our local community.

-The trail work season runs from June 1st through mid-October.
+The trail work season runs from mid-March/April (as soon as the trails at Hartman Rocks open for the season) through mid-October.
 We reserve a couple of spots for shorter, 10-week positions to better accommodate student schedules, beginning on June 1st and running through early to mid-August.
-These positions will be filled by local college and high school students who want to give back to the trail community and make a little money before returning to school in the fall.
 The remainder of the crew will continue building and maintaining trails in the hills around town and in the high country throughout the valley for an additional 10 weeks into mid-October.

-Work weeks consist of 4×10-hour days, Monday through Thursday (hours and days will be different for the part-time Hartman Rocks crew).
-The days are long and the work physically demanding.
-Trail Crew work includes (but is by no means limited to) maintaining existing trail, building new trail, clearing trail of deadfall, mending fences and building gates, hauling in heavy loads of materials to work sites, managing groups of volunteers, and a plethora of other tasks.
+Work weeks consist of 4×10-hour days, Monday through Thursday.
+The days are long and the work physically demanding, but oh so rewarding.
+Work includes (but is by no means limited to) maintaining existing trail, building new trail, clearing trail of trees and deadfall, mending fences and building gates, hauling in heavy loads of materials to work sites, managing groups of volunteers, and a plethora of other tasks.

 Work sites are wide ranging, going as far north as Crested Butte and Taylor Park, as far south as the Alpine Loop south of Lake City, west into the West Elk Wilderness, and as far east as the Continental Divide.
 Some of the trails we have helped to maintain include Block and Tackle, Bear Creek, Texas Ridge, Rainbow Lake, South Baldy, Little Mill Creek, Monarch Crest, Agate Creek, Canyon Creek, Doctor Park, Cement Mountain, Roaring Judy, Mill Castle, and Eccher Gulch…to name just a few.
 At times we are above timberline on an alpine trail up one of the areas 14ers, while at others we are toiling in the sage hills around town, passing the days through whatever kind of weather Mom Nature decides to throw our direction.

 Along with the local branches of the USFS and BLM, the crew has also partnered with the Rio Grande National Forest, San Isabel National Forest, Leave No Trace, and the Colorado Trail Foundation to help maintain existing trails.
-On top of these, throughout the season we also work with the Western Colorado Conservation Corps, Western Colorado University, the Western Mountain Sports Team, local high school mountain bike teams, and our steady and reliable group of all-star volunteers.
-The Trail Crew has and always will be driven to compliment the countless members of the community who generously donate their time and more to assuring that the trails of the Gunnison Valley get the attention that they need.
+On top of these, throughout the season we also work with the Western Colorado Conservation Corps, Western Colorado University students, the Western Mountain Sports Team, local high school mountain bike teams, and our steady and reliable group of all-star volunteers.
+The Trail Crew often leads our weekly Trail Work Tuesday (or Thursday) volunteer dig days.
 Volunteerism and service work are the backbone of our community and we view our Professional Trail Crew as an extension of that service to our beloved community.

-If you are a hardworking individual, with or without trail work experience, interested in becoming a part of the crew, please send a resume and cover letter indicating why you are interested in the work to firstname.lastname@example.org.
-Please also indicate in your cover letter which position(s) you are applying for (10-week, 20-week, or part-time Hartman Rocks Crew).
+If you are a hardworking individual, with or without trail work experience, interested in becoming a part of the crew, please send a resume and cover letter indicating why you are interested in the work to [email protected].
+Please also indicate in your cover letter which position(s) you are applying for (10-week or 20-week crew member).
 Pay is competitive and dependent on experience.
-We are currently hiring for all positions on a rolling basis.
-Positions will be filled as soon as we find the right applicants.
-Thank you for supporting our local trails, and we will see you out there this summer!
+We begin hiring on a rolling basis in early March, and positions will be filled as soon as we find the right applicants.

 - 2020 Crew – Cosmo Langsfeld, Gordon Gianniny, Maria Skarzinsky, Abigail Westling, Logan Ramsey, Sully Marshall, James Bivens, Nate Mount, and Matt Steinwand